ioccc-src/winner/faq.md

 * Install a X11 terminal application.
 * Start the Xorg server.
 * Launch the X11 terminal application.
-* Run the IOCCC winner in the X11 terminal application.
+* Run the IOCCC entry in the X11 terminal application.

 By X11 terminal application we suggest one of: